-Cons: They were out of two items I’d ordered just the night before.
-Inventory management is hard for everyone, it seems.
+Cons: At time of this writing, pickup or delivery slots are available for about 8-9 days out.
+And if they’re out of some items, and they likely will be right now, you can’t pop into the store to look for an alternative.
 And despite the name, you’ll pay more than at Superstore, between the delivery charge and the actual food cost.
 See below for details.

 How it works